7shi/dante-la-el/Inferno/MT/compare-en.md

 Many are the animals with which she wives,
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">100</td><td>
-Many are the animals with which it mates,
+Many are the animals to which it mates,
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">100</td><td>
 Many are the animals with whom it mates,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">100</td><td>
-Many animals are married to him,
+Many are the creatures with which it resembles,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">100</td><td>
 Many are the animals with which it mates,